Filippo Barigioni

-S. Gregorio a Ponte Quattro Capi, Rome, completed 1729.
+San Gregorio della Divina Pietà, Rome, completed 1729.

 Filippo Barigioni (1690–1753) was an Italian sculptor and architect working in the Late Baroque tradition.

 Bariogioni was born in Rome.
 His career was spent largely on papal commissions, including aqueducts and fountains, in and around Rome.
 As a professor of architecture at the Accademia di San Luca, his most important pupil was Carlo Marchionni.

 He died in Rome in 1753.